DRO: Deep Recurrent Optimizer for Video to Depth: Experiments

-For indoor scenes, we evaluate our method on the ScanNet dataset in Table~\ref{tab:scannet}.
+\textbf{Evaluation on ScanNet.} For indoor scenes, we evaluate our method on the ScanNet dataset in TABLE~\ref{tab:scannet}.
 For a fair comparison, all methods are evaluated under the two-view setting since there are only 2 images in the test split.
 The results of Photometric BA and DeMoN are cited from \cite{tang2018ba}.
 The results show that our model outperforms previous methods on both depth accuracy and pose accuracy.
 Our \emph{self-supervised} model is able to predict the results that are comparable to previous \emph{supervised} methods, especially on the pose accuracy.
 Among previous methods, DeepV2D performs best but it requires pre-training a complex pose solver first.
 Also, the inference time of their method is much longer than ours.
 Even using five views their performance is still not comparable to ours, with a larger depth error of $0.057$.
-From the qualitative results shown in Figure~\ref{fig:res-scannet}, our model predicts the finer depth of the indoor objects and is robust in clutter.
+From the qualitative results shown in Fig.~\ref{fig:res-scannet}, our model predicts the finer depth of the indoor objects and is robust in clutter.
+Inference with 5 images further reduces the depth error from $0.053$ to $0.049$, as shown in TABLE~\ref{tab:ablation_scannet}.